airandfingers/rpwm-server/README.md

 This repo contains the Red Pill Web Masons' Node.js web server (and the files it serves).
+This web server is live at https://ayoshitake.com.

 This repo is complete except for a single file - modules/db.config - which holds database credentials.
 This file can be obtained from me by <a href="mailto:airandfingers@gmail.com">asking nicely</a>.